hectorsector/azure-scratch/README.md

 **For example, I cannot create another docker image named `woo-hoo` in ANY repository other than the `azure-test` reposoitory I created while figuring this out.**

+:computer: The `Deploy web app container` step in this workflow (second to the last step in the entire file) produces output in the **Actions tab** that contains the URL to visit so the user/learner can see their app deployed.
+This can also be found from within the Azure UI.

 ---

 ### Final step: destroy the Azure resources